ywi/lockoutsharing/README.md

 - For Normal, type `!normal` or `!nhc`.
 (Default Setting)
 - For Heroic, type `!heroic` or `!hc` in party chat or whisper.
 - Once inside the instance, you have type `+` to notify me you're done, so I can assist others (I’ll leave the group automatically after 30 seconds).
-- If you'd like to take the lead and invite more people or list a group, type `++` in party chat (you’ll have 60 seconds to do so).
+- Or If you'd like to take the lead and invite more people or list a group, type `++` in party chat (you’ll have 60 seconds to do so).

 ### ⚙️ **Visual Preview**